CenterForOpenScience/OSFDocs/docs/pages/content.rst

 This content is accessible by searching the OSF, following links to public projects, or by visiting the :ref:`Public Activity page <public-activity>`.

-:ref:`User profiles <>` are public content as well and can be viewed by any OSF user or visitor.
+:ref:`User profiles <profiles>` are public content as well and can be viewed by any OSF user or visitor.